 What he loves about his job: “I really love all aspects of my current job.
 If forced to choose, I would say my favorite aspect is when I see people that have attended my presentations or participated in my programs, and they’re genuinely happy to see me.
 They often go out of their way to say hi and ask what’s new with wellness.”

-About her company: United Healthcare is a large healthcare company based in Minnetonka, Minn.
+United Healthcare is a healthcare company based in Minnetonka, Minnesota.

 How her degree improved her career: Terrae says being a student in the UW Health and Wellness Management bachelor’s program has improved her marketing career in so many ways she didn’t expect.
 That includes helping her better understand what messages motivate healthy behavior and giving her the skills she needs to transition to a management role.